How is poverty measured in the United States?

 The measure was developed by a 2010 government technical working group.
 In 2011, its first year of use, it showed that 16 percent of Americans lived in poverty during 2010, compared to 15.1 percent from the official poverty measure.

 This measure also shows the effect that a number of safety net programs have on poverty rates.
-In 2016, for example, Social Security reduced poverty overall by 8.1 percent.
-Refundable tax credits reduced poverty by about 2.5 percent, with the largest reduction among children under 18 years of age.
+In 2024, for example, Social Security moved 28.7 million individuals out of SPM poverty.

-Importantly, the supplemental poverty measure showed a wider variation of poverty from state to state.
+Importantly, the SPM may show a wider variation of poverty from state to state.
 For example, it found that over a three-year average from 2014-17 California had a poverty rate of 14.5 percent by the official measure.
-By the supplemental measure California poverty was 20.4 percent, which was second highest in the nation.
+By the supplemental measure California poverty was 20.4 percent, which was second highest in the nation at that time.

 For more information: